pengu-k/netlify-portfolio/README.md

 # netlify-portfolio
+Hi 🐧
-A personal portfolio project using HTML, CSS, JavaScript and Netlify
+This is my personal portfolio website built with HTML, CSS, JavaScript, and deployed using Netlify.
+It showcases a few projects I've worked on.